David Syme: Protectionism

 Syme died at his home Blythswood in Kew near Melbourne on 14 February 1908.
-In 1859 he had married Annabella Johnson, who survived him with five sons and two daughters.
-Syme is buried at Kew Cemetery.
+His wife Annabella survived him with five sons and two daughters.
+Syme is buried at Boroondara General Cemetery.

 Evolution

 Syme authored the book On the Modification of Organisms (1890) which aimed to disprove the theory of natural selection.
 Syme was not a creationist, he accepted the fact of evolution, but rejected Darwinism.
 Syme was an advocate of what he termed "cellular intelligence".
 He believed that the cell is a biological unit and a "vital entity" which could drive organic modifications.
 He held the view that modifications result from the action of the organism itself and not from the direct influence of the environment.
 Syme also criticized sexual selection and the Darwinian explanation for mimicry.
 The Dictionary of Australasian Biography (1892) noted that Syme's book "provoked warm opposition and attracted great attention."

 In 1891, Alfred Russel Wallace negatively reviewed Syme's book in the Nature journal, stating that Syme had misrepresented Darwin's theory.
 Wallace concluded that "Mr. Syme has a considerable reputation in other departments of literature as a powerful writer and acute critic; but he has entirely mistaken his vocation in this feeble and almost puerile attempt to overthrow the vast edifice of fact and theory raised by the genius and the life-long labours of Darwin."
 Responding to Wallace in the Nature journal, Syme denied misrepresenting Darwin on natural selection.

-The Dictionary of National Biography noted that Syme's book The Soul: A Study and an Argument (1903) "attacked both materialism and the current argument for design, and described Syme's own belief as a kind of pantheistic teleology."
+The Dictionary of National Biography noted that Syme's book The Soul: A Study and an Argument (1903) "attacked both materialism and the current argument for design and described Syme's own belief as a kind of pantheistic teleology."